 Additionally, the January 15 Court order precludes Medicaid planning companies from circumventing the unlicensed-practice ruling by claiming to have relationships with lawyers who draft the legal documents or using a team of professionals, including an attorney, to assist the client.
 Unless the client establishes an independent attorney-client relationship with the attorney and pays the attorney directly (and the attorney is the one who determines that the particular legal document or Medicaid planning strategy is appropriate for the client), the company would still be engaged in the unlicensed practice of law.

 The activities discussed in the order are common steps leading up to the preparation of an application for Medicaid benefits.
 The order did not preclude nonlawyers from actually preparing the Medicaid application itself, because federal law authorizes nonlawyer assistance in the application process.
 The Court also clarified that its opinion is not intended to limit the duties of employees of the Florida Department of Children and Families who are responsible for assisting in the application process and providing information about Medicaid eligibility.

-The Law Offices of Robin Bresky is available to discuss these matters.
+Bresky Law is available to discuss these matters.